-If you have to tape all the time you could use a brace and the AIS recommends the ASO Brace for netball.
+If you have to tape all the time you could use a brace and we recommend the ASO Brace for netball.

 If you prefer to wear a brace the ASO ankle brace fits comfortably into your netball shoes or regular day-to-day footwear.
 It is similar to the basket weave of a taping application and also locks in the heel.
 The advantage is that the straps can be re-tightened at any time without removing the shoe.